dezeroku/network_layout/README.md

 1. WAN to connect ISP router (192.168.240.1, no AP) with a main router (192.168.240.99), that's put in a DMZ
 2. LAN (192.168.1.1/24) exposed over Ethernet switch + wirelessly on both 2.4 and 5 GHz using the main AP
-3. Guest network (192.168.2.1/24) exposed using AP router, completely isolated from LAN both directions
+3. Guest network (192.168.2.1/24) exposed using AP router, completely isolated from LAN both directions (except for devserver)
-4. VPN (10.200.200.1/24) managed by main router
+4. VPN (10.200.200.1/24, wireguard) managed by main router

 All of the real logic is done on the main router's level, including DNS and DHCP.
 AP Router and Main AP serve as dummy APs.